jeremycherfas/user/pages/03.blog/listen-to-what/item.md

 header_image: '0'
 ---

 !!!
 This is a bit embarassing.
-For I think the first time, I have this post the same title as [a previous post](), which I realised only because that post had received webmentions that displayed on this place.
+For I think the first time, I gave this post the same title as [a previous post](https://www.jeremycherfas.net/blog/listen-to-this), which I realised only because that post had received webmentions that displayed on this place.
 The only solution is to retitle this post and reshare it.
+And ensure I test first ...

 I very much enjoyed Tracy Durnell's long post about <a class="u-in-reply-to" href="https://tracydurnell.com/2024/12/31/listening-without-a-streaming-subscription/">listening without a streaming subscription</a>, part of a series on wanting, or perhaps needing, less.
 It mirrors, at least partially, my own experiences of music in the past few years; having first reduced friction I now find that, in order to be more intentional, I need to reduce friction all over again